pawmart/wp-atrd-task/README.md

 # WIP, not finished yet

 Simple app to store and fetch secrets saved to Redis.
-Before writing secret to DB, it's encrypted server side with AES CFB 128bit
+Before writing secret to DB, it's encrypted server side with AES CFB 128bit.
+It's created for single instance of app, for horizontal scaling it would need to have distributed locks for views expiration

 ## Dev docs